paragguruji/publishtimer/README.rst

 ES_TIMEOUT: Elasticsearch request timeout in seconds

-SERVER_NAME: server on which service is to be made available (e.g.: 0.0.0.0:5001)
+SERVER_NAME: Server on which service is to be made available (e.g.: 0.0.0.0:5001)
              Format: <HOST>:<PORT>